 Property and Equipment - Property and equipment are stated at cost, or if donated to the Organization, at fair value on the date of acquisition.
 Additions and improvements over \$500 with an estimated useful life exceeding one year are capitalized; expenditures for routine maintenance are charged to operations.
 Depreciation is provided over the estimated useful lives of the various classes of assets on the straight-line method ranging from 3 to 15 years.
 Leasehold improvements are amortized on a straight-line basis over the estimated useful life of the improvements or the term of the lease, whichever is shorter.
+Property that exists under capital lease arrangements have been calculated at their respective net present value utilizing the lease term and associated interest rate and then are amortized over the lives of the respective lessees or the estimated useful lives of the assets, whichever is shorter.

 Gifts of long-lived assets such as land, buildings, and equipment are reported as unrestricted support unless explicit donor stipulations specify how the donated assets are to be used.
-Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash and other assets that must be used to acquire long-lived assets are reported as temporarily restricted support.
+Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash and other assets that must be used to acquire long-lived assets are reported as support with donor restrictions.
 Absent explicit donor stipulations about how long-lived assets must be maintained, expirations of donor restrictions are reported when the donated or acquired long-lived assets are placed in service.